 This will be an ongoing project, and I hope collaboration, as we look for titles that tell us more about Myrtle Beach and the Grand Strand, as well as local novels and maybe even some ghost stories.
 I’ll have some book reviews and recommendations, and I invite you to add selections that you find, whether they are digital versions or old fashioned paperbound.

 So find a comfy chair or stretch out on a beach towel and get ready for a good read.
 We have our own little book club going here and everyone can have a say.

-Click here to write your own Best Beach Books for Myrtle Beach review, or scroll to the bottom and leave me a note in the comments section.
+If you've read a book we haven't included and you want to write your own Best Beach Books review, scroll to the link below, or scroll to the bottom and leave me a note in the comments section.
 Either way, I'd love to hear from you.

 Lost Myrtle Beach

 I went looking for a Myrtle Beach history and got Lost.
 This book about the things that were, but are no longer here, makes you want to go see the sites if not the sights.
 For instance, there was once a theme park that featured a sort of Salem Witch Trials near … read more …